Joint replacement 2025 – Between innovation and reliability

 Use of bioactive surfaces that promote bone ingrowth.

-Advances in joint replacement surgical techniques
+Advances in the surgical technique of joint replacement

 3.1 Robotics and Navigation